glambrechts/gt/README.md

 ```

 Now, `gt ALIAS` joins a named tmux session directly at the directory
 pointed by `ALIAS`.
-It attaches if the session already exists !
+It attaches if the session already exists!

 You can force stay outside of tmux, or in the current tmux session, with the
 `-c` flag